Welcome to the SCSNA

 Be informed about new legislative bills or laws

-Find ways to educate students, parents, community members and educational staff on how to stay safe, maintain a healthy lifestyle, and find success in school.
+Find ways to educate students, parents, community members and educational staff on how to stay safe and maintain a healthy lifestyle and find success in school.